 This course is designed to build on the knowledge from basic accounting.
 Students apply tools learned in this course to develop a conceptual and analytical understanding of financial management.
 The emphasis is on learning decision-making techniques.
 3 hours of lecture per week.
-Prerequisite: ACC 1020 or 2121
+Prerequisite: ACC 1020 or 2121 fall/ as required

-BUS 2270 Organizational Communications (4)
+BUS 2270 Organizational Communications (3)

-This class offers a hands-on approach to learning the role, the process, and the skills of interpersonal, group, and public communications in professional and organizational settings.
-The distinctive feature and objective of the course is to understand the role of people in the organizational communication process, both individually and in work groups.
+This class offers a hands-on approach to learning the role, the process, and the skills of interpersonal, group, and public communication in personal and professional settings.
+The distinctive feature and objective of the course is to understand the role of people in the communication process, both individually and in groups.
 Students will learn the psychology of face-to-face communication, the role of non-verbal communication, teamwork, effective listening, and professional behavior.
-Students will plan, prepare, and present an individual oral presentation and a team oral presentation and will attend a formal business dinner; 4 hours of lecture per week.
-Prerequisite: None [Course fee: \$50]
+Students will plan, prepare, and present team oral presentations; 4 hours of lecture per week.
+[Course fee: \$50]